Is it possible to marry museums with social media? Can we possibly make heritage hip and happening to the young?

 “You don’t have to be a star, to be in my show…” Well, at least to have a starring role in Heritage TV, the newest internet video channel on Yesterday.sg.
 The face of Heritage TV is none other than my colleague Kimberly, a sweet but talented young lady whom you can see below:

-Now Kim isn’t trained in broadcast – and neither is David who is both the producer, cameraman and soundman rolled into one.
+Now Kim isn’t trained in broadcast – and neither is David who triples up as the producer, cameraman and soundman rolled into one.
 However, both of them have done a credible job in pulling together short video episodes highlighting different aspects of Singapore’s nostalgia, heritage and museums.
 Check out HTV (Singapore)’s first episode below which takes you on a slow yet meaningful saunter through Singapore’s oldest church.

 Now if we can do it, so can all of you.
 In fact, what we really hope is for more people to submit their amateur home-made videos on a heritage theme to us.